wearebraid/vueformulate.com/docs/README.md

 ```

-### Single-element inputs provide flexibility
+### Single-element inputs
-Try Changing the input type to "checkbox" or "select"
+Try Changing the input type to "checkbox" or "select".

 ```html live
 <FormulateInput